bionetslab/grn-confounders/README.md

 ##### Download TCGA data
 Make sure you are connected to the internet when running download_tcga_data.py.
 The script will download the data from [UCSC Xena](TODO), aggregate substages into superior stages and merge stages iii and iv, as described in our paper.
 Further, the columns 'gender.demographic', 'age_at_initial_pathologic_diagnosis', 'race.demographic', and 'tumor_stage.diagnoses' will be renamed into 'sex', 'age', 'ethnicity', and 'stage', respectively, as in our tests.
 The pheno type file and gene expression file are saved to the data directory.

-To download the LUSC and HNSC cohorts, for example, use the following command:
+To download the LUSC and HNSC cohorts and the human known transcription factors, use the following command:
 ```
-TODO downloader cmd
+python download_tcga_cohorts.py -ct LUSC HNSC -tfs -pcgs
 ```
+All files are saved to the data directory.
+The list of human known transcription factors is saved to 'regulators.csv'.
+The list of protein-coding genes is saved to 'protein-coding_gene.csv'.
 ##### Set up the config files

     data.yml: